News Investigator

 Abia’s New Speaker Resigns, Chikwendu Kalu, Emerges As Replacement

-AMUAHIA/By Jackson Udeani – Less than 24 hours after his emergence as Speaker of Abia State House of Assembly, Kennedy More...
+AMUAHIA/By Jackson Udeani – Less than 24 hours after his emergence as Speaker of Abia State House of Assembly, More...

 Kupolokun Heads Ondo Transition Committee